 Outline of Course/Qualification:

-- The GCSE follows two tiers based on the previous Higher tier (grade point scores 9 – 5) and the Foundation tier (grade point scores 1 – 5)n and at kings we follow the AQA exam board.
+The GCSE follows two tiers based on the previous Higher tier (grade point scores 9 – 4) and the Foundation tier (grade point scores 1 – 5)n and at kings we follow the AQA exam board.

-To succeed in GCSE Mathematics, pupils need to be able to:
+To be successful in GCSE Mathematics, pupils need to be able to:

 Each of the 5 areas contains their own smaller topics and these will be taught in sections of around 2 weeks per topic on average over the course.